 In Chapter 4, the methodology evolves to include red macroalgae, specifically targeting the invasive species Gracilaria vermiculophylla.
 By updating the algorithm in its v2.0, this study extends its application to a different taxonomic group, demonstrating the flexibility and scalability of the approach.
 Additionally, this chapter integrates LiDAR-based topographical data to examine the relationship between habitat characteristics and macroalgal distribution.
 The insights gained from mapping and modeling the spatial dynamics of G. vermiculophylla provide valuable implications for managing invasive species and conserving native biodiversity.

 Chapter 5 examines the physiological impacts of environmental stressors, specifically marine and atmospheric heatwaves, on seagrass reflectance.
-Through controlled laboratory experiments and field validations, this chapter highlights the spectral responses of Zostera noltei under heatwave conditions.
+Through controlled laboratory experiments and field validation, this chapter highlights the spectral responses of Zostera noltei under heatwave conditions.
 Well-established spectral indices such as the NDVI and GLI are employed, and a new index, the Seagrass Heat Shock Index (SHSI), is developed to specifically identify heatwave-impacted seagrasses.
 These indices provide metrics to detect and quantify stress-induced changes.
 These findings emphasize the role of remote sensing in assessing the resilience and vulnerability of intertidal ecosystems under climate change.

-Finally, the General conclusion and futur perspectives section will close the work, discussing about the broader implication of this work and suggesting futur directions for research and application.
+Finally, the General conclusions and future perspectives section will close the work, discussing about the broader implication of this work and suggesting future directions for research and application.
 This section will synthesize the key findings from each chapter, highlighting how the advancements in remote sensing methodologies contribute to improved habitat monitoring and management of intertidal ecosystems.
 It will also emphasize the potential for these approaches to be adapted to other coastal and marine environments, supporting biodiversity conservation and ecosystem resilience in the face of global environmental changes.
 Future perspectives will explore opportunities to further enhance remote sensing techniques, such as integrating additional data sources like satellite imagery, and advanced field validation methods.
 Additionally, potential applications for policy-making, ecosystem restoration, and long-term environmental monitoring will be discussed, emphasizing the critical role of technology in addressing ecological challenges and guiding sustainable coastal management practices.